 The Golden Gauntlets is the final item you get in the game and they're literally only used for 2 stone pillars that must be chucked out of your path.
 They have absolutely no use anywhere else and come way too late to be of any use.
 Contrast that to their Titan's Mitt counterpart in A Link to the Past, where they busted the sandbox wide open.

-The Couple's mask from Majora's Mask.
-It takes you three Clocktown Days to unlock it and it does absolutely nothing save earning you a Heart Piece and being required for 100% Completion.
+The Couple's Mask from Majora's Mask.
+It takes you three Termina days to unlock and does absolutely nothing save earning you a Heart Piece and being required for 100% Completion.
 However the sidequest gives you a lot of other useful items along the way, such as other masks, a possible empty bottle, and a beautiful-yet-bittersweet romance subplot.

 In the first Zelda game we have the Magic Book, supposedly a powerup for the Magic Rod.
 It turns the Magic Rod's projectiles into fire whenever they hit an enemy.
 The problem is that most late-game enemies are completely immune to fire, making the Book-powered Rod completely useless outside its piddling melee damage.